karthik00678/Ms-Build/README.md

   [Session link](https://build.microsoft.com/en-US/sessions/LABFP380-R4?source=sessions)

 - **Closing KeyNote:**
-  Scott Hanselman and Mark Russinovich led the “Lock Note” session focusing on community and real-world robotics.
-Demoed an open-source Hello Robot fetching drinks, with live object recognition and voice commands—though the robot was buggy and needed a lot of recalibration.
-Discussed the integration of AI models and robotics, and the practical limits of current technology.
-Wrapped up with a fun AI agent contest and a real look at where robotics and AI stand in real environments.
+  Scott Hanselman and Mark Russinovich kicked off the closing “Lock Note” by emphasizing community engagement.
+The session highlighted practical robotics—using an open-source Hello Robot to try to solve real-world tasks like fetching drinks.
+They demoed the robot live, showing object recognition, navigation, and voice command, but the robot struggled and failed a few times (was buggy, needed lots of recalibration).
+There was a discussion on the integration of AI models with robotics, and the reality that even with advanced models, there are real limits to what they can do reliably in physical environments.
   [Session link](https://build.microsoft.com/en-US/sessions/KEY040?source=sessions)

   <img src="robot.jpeg" alt="Closing Keynote" style="width:100%;max-width:600px;display:block;margin:auto;"/>